-The Parametric DeltaShift Strategy is a managed call option writing program that seeks to enhance total return and reduce volatility in an equity portfolio.
-It can be implemented with concentrated stock positions, diversified equity portfolios or passive indexing strategies.
+Our DeltaShift Strategy is a managed call-option-writing program that seeks to enhance total return and reduce volatility in an equity portfolio.
+It can be implemented with concentrated stock positions, diversified equity portfolios, or passive indexing strategies.
 We seek to shift the risk-return profile of a long-equity portfolio without adjusting holdings or allocations.

 Note: The effectiveness of the option strategy is dependent on a general imbalance of natural buyers over natural sellers of index options.
 This imbalance could decrease or be eliminated, which could have an adverse effect.
 A decision as to whether, when and how to use options involves the exercise of skill and judgment, and even a well-conceived and well-executed options program may be adversely affected by market behavior or unexpected events.
 Successful options strategies may require the anticipation of future movements in securities prices, interest rates and other economic factors.
 No assurances can be given that the judgments of Parametric in this respect will be correct.